RatLaunchers/ratlaunchers.github.io/index.markdown

 layout: home
 title: Home
 about: Welcome!
 We're five Grade 12 students from the Toronto area that just so happen to know one another.
-We're passionate about various topics, from code to engineering, and we come together as a strong team able to tackle all aspects of the CanSat Design Challenge.
+We're passionate about various topics, from coding to engineering, and we come together as a strong team able to tackle all aspects of the CanSat Design Challenge.
 Our team name of Rat Launchers is an inside joke - yes, we're all very funny :).
 Feel free to look around our site and learn more about us, read regular updates on our progress, see photos of our work, and access the content we create!
 ---